suewonjp/civilizer/README.md

     - 9/10/11
     - ***Civilizer doesn't support IE 8 or earlier versions of IE***

-### How To Install and Run
+### HOW TO INSTALL AND RUN

 1. ***Make sure your system has JRE (version 7+) installed on it.***
     - Type and run _**java -version**_ from the command prompt to confirm your system JRE version.
-1. Download a .zip file of [the latest release](https://github.com/suewonjp/civilizer/releases/latest) and extract its content on your machine.
+1. Download [the latest release](http://suewonjp.github.io/civilizer/#download) and extract its content on your machine.
 1. Run it with the following instruction.
     - Windows Users:
         - Just click ***civilizer-win32.exe***.